 For more information on employing reservists CIPD members can see our Reserve forces law Q&As.

 Maternity, paternity, adoption and parental leave

 Women employees have had statutory maternity rights for many years.
-Fathers and adoptive parents also have statutory rights to adoption leave and paternity leave and, from April 2015, may be entitled to shared parental leave.
+Fathers and adoptive parents also have statutory rights to adoption leave and paternity leave and, from April 2015, may be entitled to shared parental leave (SPL).
 Paternity and adoption leave rights also apply to partnerships of the same sex.
-There were proposals to extend shared parental leave and pay to working grandparents by 2018 but a consultation scheduled by the previous Conservative government for May 2016 did not materialise and so far the idea has not been pursued by the current government.
+Proposals to extend SPL to working grandparents by 2018 have been put on hold while the government reviews how the SPL system is working.